Echo (The Americans): Plot

 Philip, as "Clark", visits Martha (Alison Wright) and they continue their conversation about Clark's reluctance to have children.
 Philip also learns that Martha has bought a Ladysmith gun.
 Elizabeth calls to tell him that Larrick is AWOL in the United States.
-They wake the kids and rush them off for a sudden unannounced "vacation" at a motel near the cabin where Jared is staying.
-Philip briefly meets with the KGB exfiltration team, but he is captured by Larrick at gunpoint and put in the trunk of a car.
-Elizabeth goes to the cabin and talks to Jared, and they are then both captured by Larrick as well.
-As Larrick is about to put Elizabeth in the trunk with Philip, saying he plans to turn himself and them in to the authorities, Jared pulls a previously unseen gun and exchanges fire with Larrick, enabling the Jennings to overpower and kill Larrick.
-In his dying moments, Jared confesses that he's the one who killed his parents and sister.
-He also reveals that he's in love with Kate and that she recruited him as a KGB agent.
-He killed his parents (with The Centre's permission) because they objected to his being recruited by the KGB.
+They wake the children and take them on a sudden unannounced "vacation" at a motel near the cabin where Jared is staying.
+Philip meets with the KGB exfiltration team, but is captured by Larrick at gunpoint and put in the trunk of a car.
+Elizabeth goes to the cabin and talks to Jared, and they are also captured by Larrick.
+As Larrick is about to put Elizabeth in the trunk with Philip, saying he plans to turn himself and them in to the authorities, Jared pulls out a previously unseen gun and exchanges fire with Larrick, enabling the Jennings to overpower and kill Larrick.
+In his dying moments, Jared confesses that he killed his parents and sister.
+He also reveals that he is in love with Kate and that she recruited him as a KGB agent.
+He killed his parents because they objected to his being recruited by the KGB.

 The Jennings then meet with Claudia (Margo Martindale), who tells them that Jared's recruitment was part of a plan to develop agents with clean American backgrounds, and that The Centre wants Paige to be the next recruit, this time with their cooperation.
 They object, and Claudia reminds them that they are under orders.
 Philip finds Arkady at a magazine stand and tells him that if The Centre contacts Paige without going through them, the Jennings will leave the KGB's employ.
 Later, Philip and Elizabeth discuss the idea of revealing their identity to Paige and having her follow in their footsteps; Philip is vehemently against it, but the idea seems to grow on Elizabeth, who believes after the earlier conversation about self-sacrifice that Paige needs "a cause".